kiverso/kiverso/README.md

  🔭 I’m currently working on my portfolio site.

- 🌱 I’m currently learning React and C#.
+ 🌱 I’m currently learning React and Java.

  👯 I’m looking to collaborate on issues good for entry-level developers.